-Research is active on the patent pending technology, titled Apparatus and Method for Solid Fuel Chemical Looping Combustion.
+Research is active on the technology, titled Apparatus and Method for Solid Fuel Chemical Looping Combustion.
 This technology is available for licensing and/or further collaborative research from the U.S. Department of Energy’s National Energy Technology Laboratory.

 The removal of CO2 from power plants is challenging because existing methods to separate CO2 from the gas mixture requires a significant fraction of the power plant output.
 Chemical-looping combustion (CLC) is a novel technology that utilizes a metal oxide oxygen carrier to transport oxygen to the fuel thereby avoiding direct contact between fuel and air.
 The use of CLC has the advantages of reducing the energy penalty while producing sequestration-ready CO2.